gyaaniguy/personal-drive/Readme.md

   - A sharing control panel to pause and delete existing shares
 - Media player and slideshow:
   - Play and view images, videos and audios
-  - Preview text and PDF files
+  - Preview text, HTML and PDF files
   - Keyboard shortcuts available during slideshow: Left, Right, Escape
   - Audiobook support, by adding rewind and save position
 - Files are indexed